PereViader/ManualDi/README.md

     public string ResourcePath;
     public Toggle TogglePrefab;
     public GameObject SomeGameObject;
+    public AddressableReference SceneReference;

     public override Install(DiContainerBindings b)
     {
         b.Bind<Toggle>().FromInstantiateComponent(TogglePrefab, canvasTransform);
         b.Bind<Image>().FromInstantiateGameObjectResourceGetComponent(ResourcePath);
-        b.Bind<SomeFeature>().FromGameObjectGetComponent(SomeGameObject);
+        b.Bind<SomeFeature>().Default().FromGameObjectGetComponent(SomeGameObject);
+        b.Bind<SceneReferences>().Default().FromAddressablesLoadAssetAsyncGetComponent(SceneReference);
     }
 }
 ```

-As seen in the snippet above, my recommendation is that whatever dependencies may be necessary on an installer are provided as public members.
-This way Unity3d will serialize them so they can be linked through the inspector.
-Private `[SerializeField]` members may be used, but they add extra unnecesary boilerplate compared to public fields.
+Serialize UnityEngine.Object dependancies should be serialized on installers and bound during installation.
+Using `public` member variables to serialize references instead of `[SerializeField] private` ones should be prefered to avoid boilerplate.

-Most methods have several optional parameters.
+Most of the From methods that do instantiation, have several optional parameters.
+For instance:

-Special attention to `Transform? parent = null`.
-This one will define the parent transform used when instantiating new instances.
+- `Transform? parent = null` defines the parent transform used when instantiating new instances.

-Special attention to the `bool destroyOnDispose = true` parameter.
-This one will be available on creation strategies that create new instances.
-If the parameter is left as `true`, when the container is disposed, it will first destroy the instance.
-This is the necessary default behaviour due to the game likely needing those resources cleaned up for example from shared Additive scenes and wanting the default behaviour to be the safest.
-If the scene the resource is created on will then be deleted, there is no need to destroy it during the disposal of the container, so feel free to set the parameter as `false` for a faster disposal.
+- `bool destroyOnDispose = true` will cleanup instanciated instances upon disposal of the container

 ## EntryPoints

-An entry point is a place where some context of your application is meant to start.
+An entry point is the place where some context of your application is meant to start.
 In the case of ManualDi, it is where the object graph is configured and then the container is started.

-The last binding of an entry point will usually make use of QueueStartup, to run any logic necessary after the container is created.
+The last binding of an entry point will usually make use of QueueStartup, to actually initiate the behaviour for the context it represents.

+In simple terms, an EntryPoint is a root Installer where you call other Installers from

 ### RootEntryPoint